tpayne86/react-monorepo/packages/memes/README.md

   ├    ├──Error
 ```

-maintaining the same hierarchy in redux store has many benifits. one of them is code organizastion.
+maintaining the same hierarchy in redux store has many benefits. one of them
+is code organization.
 each sub application has a `reducer`,`sagas` which are default exported and combined and given to the store.

-## Handeling side effects with sagas
+## Handling side effects with sagas

 front end application is all about handling side effects. for us the most important side effects are the api calls.
 apis give us external data and our react components should be able to handle them without making it complicated.

-the best practice is to have react components onlt handle the view. no additional logic. that even includes making api calls.
+the best practice is to have react components only handle the view. no
+additional logic. that even includes making api calls.
 react component should not be concerned about how the data is fetched from external source. it should only consider the data passed to it
-as a props. thats why we are handling external data outside the component echosystem. and passing objects to the components as props.
+as a props. that's why we are handling external data outside the component
+echo system. and passing objects to the components as props.

 ### why sagas ?